pkhcan/LocateLot/README.md

 Meeting time outside of lab- Tuesdays 5pm-6pm, Weekends Mode of Communication- Instagram group chat, Discord call

-DIRECTIONS:
+DIRECTIONS (to search) :
 1. Set up environmental variable (google maps) - API key
+2. Add and download the library *com.fasterxml.jackson.core:jackson-annotations:2.13.0* to Project Structure and Apply
-2. Run GUI.java
+3. Run GUI.java
-3. Select closest street address from the drop-down list - ensure the typed address matches the selection (in spelling - will not work otherwise -- see below for example inputs)
+4. Select closest street address from the drop-down list - ensure the typed address matches the selection (in spelling - will not work otherwise -- see below for example inputs)
-4. Select the desired filter/sorting method from the buttons
+5. Select the desired filter/sorting method from the buttons
    a.
 Proximity - sorts the nearest parking lots from nearest to furthest
    b.
 Radius - expand the radius of your search to include parking lots from further away
    c.
 Price - view the nearest parking lots from least to most expensive
    d.
 Ease of entry - implemented - view the nearest parking lots from most to least convenient entrances (does not sort as review storing functionality has not yet been implemented; entity.EOEFilter contains sorting logic and has a test in test.unit_tests.EOEFilterTest)
    e.
 Availability - view the nearest parking lots from largest to smallest capacity
    f.
 Type - filter your search for parking lots based on type
-5. View the list of ideal parking lots at the bottom of the console ("Run" tab on the left on IntelliJ)
+6. View the list of ideal parking lots at the bottom of the console ("Run" tab on the left on IntelliJ)

 EXAMPLE INPUTS : (please type out **and** select corresponding option)
 - 81 Bay Street, Toronto, ON, Canada